marain-dotnet/Marain.Workflow/docs/concepts/storage.md

 Two possible storage mechanisms are available in the solution: CosmosDB and SQL Server/Azure SQL.

-// TODO - how do we switch between the two?
-Need an ADR for this.
+TODO: how do we switch between the two?
+Issue https://github.com/marain-dotnet/Marain.Workflow/issues/101 covers this.